- Data distribution

 The linearity of the array is best (a few percent deviations) at low- to medium-flux levels and with exposures longer than a few seconds.
 When the exposures are very short (<1s) or when the well reaches approximately >70% of the full well the non-linearity becomes severe.
 Observations should therefore attempt to stay in this optimal regime.
 See the Data Format & Reduction > Warnings section on how to deal with non-linearity.

-The first frame problem arises because the NIRI array is not continuously reset when idle.
-The result is that when starting exposures after changing program, target, or offset sequence, the background or dark current level is different, possibly due to image persistence after saturating the array (NIRI has no shutter).
-In practice, this means that the first exposure of each new sequence will show poor background subtraction and will likely need to be rejected.
+When starting exposures after changing the detector configuration (well-depth, read mode, exposure time, etc) the background or dark current level is different, possibly due to image persistence after saturating the array (NIRI has no shutter).
+This means that the first exposure of each new sequence will show poor background subtraction and will likely need to be rejected.
 We therefore recommend that sequences include an extra step (either at the beginning, or repeat the first position at the end, or simply include N+1 different offsets).
 Short exposures that are not background limited (e.g., standard star measurements) are usually fine without an extra exposure.
 If using multiple coadds you can add a single exposure of the same integration time before the offset iterator.
 For example, if you are using 15 second exposures and 4 coadds, you could add one or two 15 second exposures to the observation before the offset iterator.
 Note that pauses in the sequence and changing the exposure time can induce a new first frame, so you may also see the first frame after changing filters.

 Quadrant boundaries are sometimes visible due to a mismatch in the background level of exposures which are not background dominated.
 However, background-limited exposures show no discontinuity, and no special precautions are necessary to avoid placing objects on the boundaries.